isabella232/Bitcamp-Serverless/week0/homework/issues/Prerequisite.md

 document.getElementById("clock").innerHTML = " ";
 ```

+Good job, hopefully your digital clock is fully working and your jQuery is linked to our HTML and CSS files.
+Your next task is a bit more tricky... you're making another clock but this time... in analog mode!

 If you have any other questions or need further assistance, feel free to reach out to your TAs!